-Is there anything more beautiful than the dance leaves of a birch tree fluttering in a warm breeze, aside from the long hairs of a willow swaying rhythmically, that is.?
+Is there anything more beautiful than the dancing leaves of a birch tree fluttering in a warm breeze; aside from the long hairs of a willow swaying rhythmically, that is?

 Do not ask yourself how this can happen.
 It happened because we do not require enough from ourselves when it comes to things that actually matter.